Natural and Applied Sciences

 SCI 421 Natural Resource Policy

 Examination of natural resource policies and evaluation procedures used by natural resource decision makers.
 Case studies focus on topics such as forest industry regulations, the Endangered Species Act, the Maine Environmental Priorities Project, transboundary ecosystems, aquatic and estuarine areas, and marine resources.
 Emphasis is on natural resource policy processes, conflict resolution through consensus building, and comparative risk assessment as it pertains to policy.
-Prerequisite: LCC 230 Cr 3.
+Prerequisite: SCI 230 Cr 3.

 SCI 440 Sustainability Projects